sjohner/zabbix-speedtest/README.md

 chmod +x speedtest-zabbix.sh
 ```

-When encountering an error that speedtest repository does not have a Release file, work around by modifying `/etc/apt/sources.list.d/ookla_speedtest-cli.list` according to [Ookla Support](https://support.ookla.com/hc/en-us/articles/32139787616141-Ubuntu-24-04-noble)
+When encountering an error that speedtest repository does not have a Release file, work around by modifying `/etc/apt/sources.list.d/ookla_speedtest-cli.list` (see [Ookla Support page](https://support.ookla.com/hc/en-us/articles/32139787616141-Ubuntu-24-04-noble).

 Modify the server ID to match the speedtest server of your ISP or any other near your location.